-The Government Commission on Missing Persons operating within the Office of the Prime Minister, is a government body that manages, oversees, and coordinates activities with local institutions, cooperates with international institutions and organisations and other stakeholders regarding the fate of missing persons in the aftermath of the 1998-1999 war, regardless of ethnicity, religion or military or civilian status.

-The Government Commission on Missing Persons has a mandate and aims to protect the rights and interests of missing persons and their families, in particular the right of family members to know the fate of missing persons, who disappeared during the period 1 January 1998 - 31 December 2000, in the aftermath of the 1998-1999 war in Kosovo.
+The Government Commission on Missing Persons, functioning within the Office of the Prime Minister, is a government body that leads, supervises and coordinates activities with local institutions, cooperates with international institutions and organisations and other stakeholders in relation to clarifying the fate of persons missing as a result of the 1998-1999 war, regardless of ethnicity, religion or military or civilian status.
+The Government Commission on Missing Persons is mandated and aims to protect the rights and interests of missing persons and their families, in particular the right of family members, to be informed on the fate of missing persons who disappeared during the period from 1 January 1998 to 31 December 2000, as a result of the war 1998-1999 in Kosovo.

 With regard to the relations with the international community, Kosovo is a member of the International Monetary Fund, World Bank and the European Bank for Reconstruction and Development.
-In addition, Kosovo participates in regular CEFTA meetings, but continues to face obstacles created by Serbia where the CEFTA Secretariat requires UNMIK to sign on behalf of Kosovo, which is a violation of the agreement for Regional Cooperation reached in Brussels on 24 February 2012 (for more, see chapter 31).
+In addition, Kosovo participates in regular CEFTA meetings, but continues to face obstacles created by Serbia where the CEFTA Secretariat requires UNMIK to sign on behalf of Kosovo, which is a violation of the agreement for Regional Cooperation reached in Brussels on 24 February 2012 (for more, see Chapter 31).